nicholaswilde/recipes/docs/italian/eggplant-parm-meatballs.md

 ### Step 6

-Meanwhile, cook the spaghetti according to the package directions until it is al dente and heat the marinara sauce in a medium saucepan over medium heat.
+Meanwhile, cook the spaghetti according to the package directions until it is al dente and heat the [marinara sauce][1] in a medium saucepan over medium heat.

 ### Step 7